 Proactive motivation (or motivation toward) feels great.
 Tapping into this style consistently is the tricky part.
 People who tap into proactive motivation do the work ahead of time and work to create systems to solve problems before they come up.
 The challenge is getting the gumption to do the work well before a deadline looms.
 One of the hardest parts of proactive motivation is believing that the goal is achievable and can be a reality.
 So often, goals involve an element of chance.
 Even if the work is done, a client might not get to the goal.
-You might not get that promotion or land that paying client, even if you do all the right things and put in the work.
+You might not win that marathon or get that job, even if you do all the right things and put in the work.
 Proactive motivation requires focusing on the aspects of a goal within the client's control, then trusting that if the work is done, the results will eventually follow.